charlescolley/RemoteChannelCollectives.jl/README.md

 ```

 More examples can be found in `profiling_drivers.jl` within the project's top folder.

+NOTE: In this example we used a for loop to spawn the processors, but there is also `tree_spawn_fetch` which uses a scatter and gather template to spawn processors, run the algorithm, and fetch the results.
+This is primarily used in our profiling routines as we want profiling results from each of the processors, but this method wouldn't be recommended for collecting large messages back to the spawning processor.

 <details>

 <summary>TLDR, just show me a full program.</summary>